gabek/fedidocs/docs/actions/presence.md

 Federated presence refers to sharing the status of an entity across the Fediverse.
 This is usually seen as a user becoming online/offline but could also be used to indicate something is active or available.

 The `Arrive` and `Leave` activities are used to indicate when an entity is online or offline.
-The `Place` object is used to indicate where the entity can be found.
+The `Place` object with the `url` property is used to indicate where the entity can be found.

 ## Example